Instant replay in Major League Baseball: Procedure

-Background
+History

 Instant replay in MLB actually had been used once before in the 1999 season during a Florida Marlins home game at Pro Player Stadium.
 This was the first instance in which instant replay was utilized in Major League Baseball.
 While playing the St. Louis Cardinals, Cliff Floyd hit a ball off the top of the left-field scoreboard.
 Originally ruled a double and then ruled a home run, National League umpire Frank Pulli changed the call back to a double after consulting a television camera near the Marlins' dugout.
 The Cardinals won the game, 5-2, and the Marlins protested the use of the TV monitor.
 The National League Office declared that the umpires erred in using instant replay, and the American League Office concurred that instant replay was not to be used in the future.
 However, the Marlins' protest was denied on the grounds that it was a judgment call rather than a rules violation as such, and the play stood.
 MLB did not use instant replay again for almost a decade.

 Major League Baseball instant replay was instituted on August 28, 2008, by commissioner Bud Selig.
 "I believe that the extraordinary technology that we now have merits the use of instant replay on a very limited basis," Selig said.
 "The system we have in place will ensure that the proper call is made on home run balls and will not cause a significant delay to the game."

-MLB was the last of the four major United States professional sports leagues to implement an instant replay review system.
 Replay was used 123 times between August 28, 2008, and the conclusion of the 2010 season (with 48 of those instances resulting in overturned calls).